UoW-CPC/rabbda-earthquakes-application/README.md

  cat downloadEarthquakesData.sh
  ```

- The script is develop to download earthquakes data for a single year, and you can also define minimum magnitude.
+ The script is develop to download earthquakes data for a single year; additionally, you can define magnitude.
- In this demo we will download data for the year 2019 and minimum magnitude of 6.
+ In this demo we will download earthquakes data for the year 2019 and magnitude over 6.
  The script is already configured, so we only need to run the following command:

  ```